-Surveys show that 11.7% of 8th graders and 35.1%of 12th graders in the US use marijuana and that close to 6% of 12th graders report daily use of the drug.1
+Surveys show that 34.9 percent of 12th graders in the United States use marijuana, and that close to 6 percent of 12th graders report daily use of the drug.

-According to the 2013 National Survey on Drug Use and Health (NSDUH), 19.8 million adults in the US used marijuana in the month prior to being surveyed, 81% of current illicit drug users had used marijuana, and it was the only drug used by 64.7% of current illicit drug users.2
+According to the 2013 National Survey on Drug Use and Health (NSDUH), 19.8 million adults in the U.S. used marijuana in the month prior to being surveyed, and 81 percent of current illicit drug users had used marijuana.

-Marijuana contains over 400 chemicals, with delta-9-tetrahydro-cannabinol (THC) the key psychoactive (mind-altering) substance in the drug.
-The possible effects of marijuana include mood changes, suicidal thinking and disruption to normal learning abilities.
-It may also be capable of producing dependency, psychosis and addiction.
+Marijuana contains over 400 chemicals; THC (delta-9-tetrahydro-cannabinol) is the key psychoactive substance.
+The possible effects of marijuana include mood changes, suicidal thinking, and disruption to normal learning abilities.
+It may also be capable of producing dependency, psychosis, and addiction.

 Fast facts on marijuana

 Here are some key points about marijuana.
-More detail and supporting information are in the main article.
+More detail and supporting information is in the main article.